 (Formerly: Ashland Hercules Water Technologies)

-In October 1999, Hercules entered into a Facility-Lead Agreement with EPA for RCRA Corrective Action.
-Hercules agreed to conduct environmental investigations at the facility and perform any remediation.
-In October 2010, Hercules entered into a RCRA 3013 Order on Consent with EPA to finish the Corrective Action at the Courtland, VA Facility.
+Prior to EPA involvement at the Facility, Hercules closed some units or solid waste management units (SWMUs) under Virginia Department of Environmental Quality (VDEQ) direction.
+In October 1999, Hercules agreed to conduct further environmental investigation and clean-up under a Facility-Lead Agreement with EPA to satisfy RCRA Corrective Action Program requirements.
+In October 2010, Hercules entered into a RCRA 3013 Order on Consent with EPA to finish Corrective Action at the Facility

-Since 1955, the facility has been a chemical processing plant producing rosin, fatty acids and organic peroxides.
-The primary raw material used at the facility is Tall Oil derived from the wood pulping industry.
-Historically, Hercules managed wastes in on-site landfills, a spray field, lagoons and pits, but discontinued these waste disposal methods in favor of upgraded waste handling.
-The current processes generate wastewater, non-contact cooling water, biological sludge and spent solvents from the on-site quality control laboratory.
+The Facility has been a chemical processing plant producing rosin, fatty acids and organic peroxides since 1955.
+The primary raw material used was 'tall oil', also called liquid rosin, derived from trees (mostly pine) during the wood pulping process.
+Historically, Hercules managed wastes on-site in landfills, a spray field, lagoons and pits, but discontinued these waste disposal methods and upgraded waste handling.
+The current processes generate wastewater, non-contact cooling water, biological sludge and some spent solvents (from the on-site quality control laboratory).
 The wastewater treatment plant was upgraded and produces little sludge, which is shipped off-site under VADEQ permit.
-The lagoon and sprayfield are no longer used, and the lagoon and sludge were stabilized removed from the West Area to an off-site commercial landfill in 2010.
+The former pits, lagoon and sprayfield were closed after the sludge was stabilized and removed to an off-site commercial landfill in 2010.

 - Environmental Indicator Determination - Human Exposures [PDF, 3166 KB, 6 pages, About PDF]

 - Environmental Indicator Determination - Groundwater Migration [PDF,3137 KB, 8 pages, About PDF]